canonical/sqlair/docs/howto/custom-types-in-structs.md

 (custom-types)=
-# How to use custom types in structs
+# Use custom types in structs
 SQLair makes it very easy to serialise to and from structs.
 But one case that may cause issues, is when you have a user defined type in your struct.
 For example:
 ```go
 type MyModel struct {